Amy Sherman-Palladino: End of working relationship with Gilmore Girls

-The Return of Jezebel James
+The Return of Jezebel James (2008) and Bunheads (2012–2013)

 On August 1, 2006, The Hollywood Reporter announced that the Fox Network had ordered a pilot of a new comedy project from Sherman-Palladino.
 The untitled comedy, which received a pilot commitment from the network, was about two sisters who come together after years apart, when one of the sisters agrees to carry the other's baby.
 Sherman-Palladino wrote, executive produced and directed the pilot.

 In December 2006, at the Hollywood Radio & Television Society's Hitmakers luncheon, Palladino revealed the name of her new sitcom: The Return of Jezebel James.
 The series debuted on March 14, 2008, on Fox starring Parker Posey.
 It was canceled on March 24, 2008, after only three episodes aired.

-Bunheads

 ABC Family picked up Sherman-Palladino's pilot, Bunheads, to series.
 It premiered on June 11, 2012.
 The series stars Sutton Foster as a Las Vegas showgirl who, after impulsively getting married, moves to the sleepy coastal town of Paradise and winds up working at her new mother-in-law's dance studio: The Paradise Dance Academy.
 Kelly Bishop, who portrayed Emily Gilmore in Gilmore Girls, plays the recurring role of Fanny Flowers, her mother-in-law.
 On July 22, 2013, five months after the end of Season 1, it was announced that Bunheads would not be renewed for a second season.

-Gilmore Girls revival
+Gilmore Girls: A Year in the Life (2016) and The Marvelous Mrs. Maisel (2017–2023)

-In October 2015, it was reported on TVLine that Netflix struck a deal with Warner Bros. to revive the series in a limited run, consisting of four 90-minute episodes.
+In October 2015, it was reported on TVLine that Netflix struck a deal with Warner Bros. to revive Gilmore Girls in a limited run, consisting of four 90-minute episodes.
 Sherman-Palladino was in charge of the new episodes, titled Gilmore Girls: A Year in the Life.
 The four episodes are named after the seasons, and all four became available on November 25, 2016.